 Lisa Zúñiga Ramirez was appointed to the DERP Retirement Board by Mayor Michael Hancock in January 2021.
 Her 31-year career in the financial services industry was launched when she was selected as a college intern in the minority internship program, INROADS Colorado.
 She went on to be a partner and senior portfolio manager at Denver Investments LLC, and then a principal and senior portfolio manager when Denver Investments LLC was acquired by Segall Bryant & Hamill in 2018.
 She received her CFA charter in 1997.
 During her time at Denver Investments, Lisa was instrumental in helping to grow its small cap value strategy to over $2 billion.
 Lisa retired in late 2020 to spend time with her sons, pursue corporate directorships, and give back to the community.

-Learning, working hard and demonstrating integrity, empathy and acceptance to her children drives Lisa to pursue excellence in all she does.
+Learning, working hard and demonstrating integrity, empathy, and acceptance to her children drives Lisa to pursue excellence in all she does.
 In her role as a member of the DERP Retirement Board, she appreciates being able to use her financial knowledge and experience to help others.
-“Protecting and growing the retirement benefits of members and retirees, who have dedicated themselves to the City of Denver, is an honor and a privilege,” she said.
+“Protecting and growing the retirement benefits of members and retirees, who have dedicated themselves to the City and County of Denver, is an honor and a privilege,” she said.